Pelham-Lab/rhythmidia/README.md

 ---
 ## Changelog
+v0.4.0: Corrected major bugs in implementation of time-windowed analysis.
+Corrected minor bugs in graphics options.

 v0.3.1: Added further experimental features for bulk data handling.
 Minor updates to documentation.

 v0.3.0: Made minor changes to allow for analysis of 'free-run' experiments.
 Minor bugfixes.
 Added functionality to remove band markers from plots.
 Added experimental functionality to save all plots from an experiment file at once.